pablobfuentes/cursor-project-rules/README.md

 "Set up an AI chat interface using the AI SDK with OpenAI provider" "Implement a payment form with Schematic"
 "Add a shadcn/ui dropdown component"
+"Set up a Convex database and add CRUD operations" "Implement subscription payments with Polar"
 ```

 ## 🤝 Contributing